Silence is a response.

 When there are too many quarterbacks on the field, throwing too many non-regulation balls into the air, you don’t drive yourself crazy trying to figure out which one to catch, nor run yourself ragged trying to catch them all.
 You just go and chill on the sidelines, until the actual game begins, and the designated, authorized quarterback, coach, or ref calls the plays.
 Until then, YOU don’t have to say or do ANYTHING.

 Silence avoids incrimination, but always looks like guilt.
-Those last laughs, after the truth is revealed, though, are sweet.
+Those last laughs, after the truth is revealed, however, are sweet.

 Silence answers pests, busybodies, gossips, know-it-alls, dictators, nervous Nellie’s, loudmouths, opportunists, takeover spirits, the unnecessarily competitive, AND the nosy.